-- elbow swings for 5 reps
+- elbow swings for five reps

-Now what’s good about that is all campers can go through their own pace because the rest period is really up to them.
+Now, all campers can go through their own pace because the rest period is really up to them.

-So that’s how I’ve used bootcamp finishers with my bootcamps.
+So that’s how I’ve used Bootcamp finishers with my Bootcamps.

 Rick Kaselj: Awesome.
-Thank you very much Mike.
+Thank you very much, Mike.
 So where can people get more information on you?

 Rick Kaselj, MS